-The technical certificate in criminal justice is an enhancement tool to provide a competitive edge for individuals applying for entry level positions in criminal justice or for individuals that currently have college education; or are working and would like to advance their knowledge in the area of criminal justice.
+The Criminal Justice Technical Certificate (CJTC) is an enhancement tool to provide a competitive edge for individuals applying for entry level positions that don’t require a degree.
+The CJTC can also be obtained by individuals who already have a college degree, but wish to advance their knowledge in the area of criminal justice.

 - How long will it take to complete the AAS, AS or Certificate?

 The AAS and AS can be completed in four to six semesters depending on the number of courses taken per semester, course offerings or inclusion of summer sessions.
-The technical certificate can be completed in two semesters, again depending number of courses taking per semester, course offerings or inclusion of summer sessions.
+The technical certificate can be completed in one semester (Fast Track Program) or two semesters, again depending number of courses taking per semester, course offerings or inclusion of summer sessions.

 - What are the cost of criminal justice courses for the AAS, AS or Certificate program?